nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

 {: .notice--info}

 ### Combinations and usage scenarios of ShareAttributeRequestItem

+The following table provides an overview of the possible kinds of Attributes that the Sender can share with the Recipient using the ShareAttributeRequestItem.
+It must be taken into account whether the [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes) is an IdentityAttribute or a RelationshipAttribute and which Identity is its `owner`.
+If the Sender wants to share a RelationshipAttribute with the Recipient, a distinction must be made between which Identities the Relationship in question exists.

 | Attribute Type | Attribute Owner | Possible? | Automation                                                     | Examples/Reason                                                                                                                                                                                                                                                                                      |
 | -------------- | --------------- | --------- | -------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |